gabeklein/expressive-mvc/README.md

       timer = setInterval(this.tickTock, 1000);
     });

-    // we can watch more than one
-    this.once(["componentWillUnmount", "done"], () => {
+    // we can watch more than one too this.once(["componentWillUnmount", "done"], () => {
       clearInterval(timer);
     });